Navigating competing bigotries

 A moderate could be characterised in a number of ways, for example:

-Economically: supportive of market-based solutions while also understanding there are areas for government involvement and a need for some equality.
+Economically: supportive of market-based solutions while also understanding there are areas for government involvement and a need for some equality and equity.

 Institutions: understand the importance of government institutions long-term, even though they can be frustrating and in need of reform.